automl/DEHB/README.md

 [![Static Badge](https://img.shields.io/badge/python-3.8%20%7C%203.9%20%7C%203.10%20%7C%203.11%20-blue)](https://pypi.org/project/dehb/)
 [![arXiv](https://img.shields.io/badge/arXiv-2105.09821-b31b1b.svg)](https://arxiv.org/abs/2105.09821)

+> **_NOTE:_**  Following the release of v0.1.2, this project will be maintained for stability and compatibility purposes but will no longer undergo active development.
+While new features will not be added, the repository will continue to receive necessary updates to ensure ongoing functionality.
+For any feature requests, please feel free to fork the repository and submit a pull request.

 Welcome to DEHB, an algorithm for Hyperparameter Optimization (HPO).
 DEHB uses Differential Evolution (DE) under-the-hood as an Evolutionary Algorithm to power the black-box optimization that HPO problems pose.

 `dehb` is a python package implementing the [DEHB](https://arxiv.org/abs/2105.09821) algorithm.
 It offers an intuitive interface to optimize user-defined problems using DEHB.